-Book Group 2 will meet on Thursday, May 5 from 1:30 to 3:00 pm.
-The book to be discussed is The Personal Librarian by Marie Benedict and Victoria Christopher Murray, and the discussion will be led by Jane Malakoff.
+Book Group 2 will meet on Thursday, June 2 from 1:30 to 3:00 pm.
+The book to be discussed is Empire of Pain by Patrick Radden Keefe, and the discussion will be led by Arlene Bloom.
 For questions, contact Nancy Bloom at email@example.com or Arlene Bloom at firstname.lastname@example.org.

 If you wish to be added to the email list for future events, please contact Margaret Mitchell at 255-9094 or firstname.lastname@example.org.

-Solos will start meeting again at Compo Beach every Tuesday beginning May 3 at 4:00 pm.
+Solos will meet all summer at Compo Beach on Tuesdays at 4:00 pm, and all Y’s Women are welcome.
 No beach pass is needed for Y’s Women on Tuesdays – just tell the guard you are with Y’s Women.
-We will form a circle of chairs to the right of the cannons.
-Bring your own food.
-We hope to see everyone there again this summer.
+We meet to the right of the cannons.
+Bring your beach chair and dinner if you wish.

-The Lunch & Trivia group will meet at noon on Thursday, May 19 at Organic Krush, located in Compo Shopping Center a few doors down from Trader Joe’s.
-We will have sole occupancy of the restaurant, and the cost of lunch is $20.
+The Lunch & Trivia group will meet at noon on Thursday, June 16 at the VFW, 465 Riverside Avenue (note change of location).
+The cost of lunch is $20.
 Please call Ann Lloyd at 226-4145 or Arlene Bloom at 254-9096 if you are interested in attending.

-The Mah Jong group will meet every Tuesday at Organic Krush in Compo Shopping Center.
-We will meet for lunch at noon and the game will begin at 1:00 pm.
+The Mah Jong group meets every Tuesday at Organic Krush in Compo Shopping Center.
+We meet for lunch at noon and the game begins at 1:00 pm.
 Please bring your game if you have one.
-Questions: contact Barbara Alfinito at 205-533-1884 or email@example.com.
+Questions: contact Barbara Alfinito at 205-533-1884 or firstname.lastname@example.org.

 CARPOOL & GO

-We will meet in the Trader Joe’s / Wells Fargo parking lot at 9:45 am for a 10:00 departure.
-Please contact Lydia Menendez at firstname.lastname@example.org or 319-1110 to reserve your spot, and send a check for $12 (to cover both admission fees) made out to Lydia to 388 Oldfield Road, Fairfield, CT 06824.
-The gas reimbursement for your driver will be $9 in cash.
-Please indicate if you are willing to drive – drivers are always appreciated!
+We’ll meet behind Wells Fargo bank in Trader Joe’s parking lot at 8:45 am for a 9:00 departure.
+Please contact Lydia Menendez at 319-1110 or firstname.lastname@example.org to reserve your place.
+The gas reimbursement for your driver will be $7 in cash.
+Please indicate whether or not you can drive, as drivers are always needed and appreciated.

 TRIPS AND TRAVEL